 - Students have the option to submit their standardized test scores as part of their application materials.
 Students are asked to identify as whether they would prefer to be considered "test optional" as part of their application form.
-Please note, certain academic programs may require SAT and/or ACT scores for admission to specific majors.
-Students should contact their admission counselor for more information.

 - Letters of recommendation